richrliu/Boglr/README.md

 #### Data
 `Letters.mat` - Contains a cell array `letters` which contains matrices that represent images of each character rotated 4 times.
 Used in matched filter detection of each letter tile.

+## Report
+For detailed information, please see report.pdf.